-- 48 A sibling is defined as: - a natural brother or sister, whether or not a resident in the same household - another child normally in residence for the majority (more than 50%) of term time in the household for whom the adult in the household has parental responsibility as defined in the Children Act 1989 (for example, adopted siblings, half-brothers and sisters, step-brothers or sisters, and foster brothers or sisters) - any child in the household where an adult is defined as a parent for the purposes of section 576 of the Education Act 1996.
+- 43 A sibling is defined as: - a natural brother or sister, whether or not a resident in the same household - another child normally in residence for the majority (more than 50%) of term time in the household for whom the adult in the household has parental responsibility as defined in the Children Act 1989 (for example, adopted siblings, half-brothers and sisters, step-brothers or sisters, and foster brothers or sisters)

+• any child in the household where an adult is defined as a parent for the purposes of section 576 of the Education Act 1996.

-49 In the case of twins or other children from multiple births (or two or more siblings in one cohort) and where there is only one place available, the application will be considered together as one application.)
+In the case of twins or other children from multiple births (or two or more siblings in one cohort) and where there is only one place available, the application will be considered together as one application.)
 The academy will then exceed its published admission number.

-50 Distances are measured in a straight line and are calculated to three decimal places (for example 1.543 miles) by the Lincolnshire County Council school admissions team from the Post Office address point of the child's home to the Post Office address point of the academy (the gate at the main entrance to the academy on Cross O' Cliff Hill, Lincoln).
+Distances are measured in a straight line and are calculated to three decimal places (for example 1.543 miles) by the Lincolnshire County Council school admissions team from the Post Office address point of the child's home to the Post Office address point of the academy (the gate at the main entrance to the academy on Cross O' Cliff Hill, Lincoln).

-51 This is the address where the child lives for the majority of the school term time with a parent who has parental responsibility as defined in the Children Act 1989 or where an adult in the household is defined as a parent for the purpose of section 576 of the education Act 1996.
+46 This is the address where the child lives for the majority of the school term time with a parent who has parental responsibility as defined in the Children Act 1989 or where an adult in the household is defined as a parent for the purpose of section 576 of the education Act 1996.
 This could include a person who is not a parent but who has parental responsibility for her or him.
 It will not usually include other relatives such as grandparents, uncles, aunts etc. unless they have all the rights, duties, powers and authority which by law a parent of a child has in relation to the child and their property.

-52 In the case of a child who normally lives during the school week with more than one parent at different addresses, or if a family has more than one home, we will take as the home address the address where your child normally live for the majority of the school term time.
+47 In the case of a child who normally lives during the school week with more than one parent at different addresses, or if a family has more than one home, we will take as the home address the address where your child normally live for the majority of the school term time.
 In either scenario if you can show that your child spends an equal amount of time at both addresses during school term time, you can choose which address to use on the application.

-53 Staff means an employee of the Priory Federation of Academies Trust who is deployed for the majority of his or her working time at The Priory Academy LSST.
+48 Staff means an employee of the Priory Federation of Academies Trust who is deployed for the largest proportion of his or her working time at Priory Academy LSST.
+If the staff member is deployed for equal amounts of time at more than one of the Trust's academies, then the staff member can select one, and only one, of these academies as the academy at which they work.

-54 This is the total of the numbered grades that are awarded at the end of GCSE courses, including the equivalent number when converted from other qualifications.
+49 This is the total of the numbered grades that are awarded at the end of GCSE courses, including the equivalent number when converted from other qualifications.

-THE PRIORY RUSKIN ACADEMY
+PRIORY RUSKIN ACADEMY

-1 The admission authority for the Priory Ruskin Academy is The Priory Federation of Academies Trust ("the Trust").
+1 The admission authority for Priory Ruskin Academy is The Priory Federation of Academies Trust ("the Trust").
 These admission arrangements were determined by the Trust on 9 December 2019.
 They form part of the Trust's admission policy.
 In drawing up the arrangements, the Trust has followed statutory guidance from the government in the School Admissions Code.
 You can find the code at: www.gov.uk/government/publications/school-admissions-code--2.